Ipswich Golden Hind

 grid reference TM 189 422

 A Grade 2 listed "Tolly Folly" building with part of the building now used as a sports bar.
 There's a function room upstairs and a large garden to the rear.
+Under new management as of early 2020; we haven't yet surveyed to see what's changed.

 Visit the garden for the best view of the building's wonderful architecture; it's a classic Tolly Folly.